-If at any time after the later of (i) the six-month anniversary of the Closing Date, and (ii) the Stockholder Approval Date, a registration statement registering the issuance of the Inducement Warrant Shares under the Securities Act is not effective or available, the holder may, in its sole discretion, elect to exercise the Inducement Warrants through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of Common Stock determined according to the formula set forth in the Inducement Warrants.
+If at any time after the six-month anniversary of the Closing Date a registration statement registering the issuance of the October 2024 Common Warrant Shares under the Securities Act is not effective or available, the holder may, in its sole discretion, elect to exercise the October 2024 Common Warrants through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of Common Stock determined according to the formula set forth in the October 2024 Common Warrants.

-The exercise price of the Inducement Warrants, and the number of Inducement Warrant Shares, are subject to adjustment in the event of any stock dividend or split, reverse stock split, recapitalization, reorganization or similar transaction, as described in the Inducement Warrants.
-The Company may also at any time during the term of the Inducement Warrants, subject to the prior written consent of the holder, voluntarily reduce the then current exercise price to any amount and for any period of time, subject to the rules and regulations of Nasdaq.
+The exercise price of the October 2024 Common Warrants, and the number of October 2024 Common Warrant Shares, is subject to adjustment in the event of any stock dividend or split, reverse stock split, recapitalization, reorganization or similar transaction, as described in the October 2024 Common Warrants.
+In addition, the October 2024 Common Warrants provide that we may also at any time during the term of the October 2024 Common Warrants, subject to the prior written consent of the holder, voluntarily reduce the then current exercise price to any amount and for any period of time, subject to the rules and regulations of Nasdaq.

-A holder will not have the right to exercise any portion of the Inducement Warrants if the holder (together with its affiliates) would beneficially own in excess of 4.99% (or, upon election of the holder, 9.99%) of the number of shares of Common Stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of such warrants.
+A holder will not have the right to exercise any portion of the October 2024 Common Warrants if the holder (together with its affiliates) would beneficially own in excess of 4.99% (or, upon election of the holder, 9.99%) of the number of shares of Common Stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of such warrants.
 However, any holder may increase or decrease such percentage, provided that any increase will not be effective until the 61st day after such election.